yubarajpoudel/youtubeDownloader/readme.md

 ## To download the youtube video from Terminal

 Copy the Perl Scipt file dwn.pl to your local machine

-	*Navigate to the location of the dwn.pl file
+	* Navigate to the location of the dwn.pl file
-	*run the following command
+	* Run the following command

 ./dwn.pl "youtubevideo_url"